Casein Intolerance: What the Science Says

 Tolerance to dairy is strongly linked to overall gut health.

 A diverse, resilient microbiome improves protein digestion and immune regulation.
 Adequate fiber intake supports beneficial bacteria.
 Polyphenol-rich foods reduce oxidative stress.
 Fermented foods support microbial balance.
-Stress management influences gut–brain signalling.
+Stress management influences gut–brain signaling.

 Casein Intolerance – FAQs